Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 Origin of Shadow Puppetry

-Emperor Wudi (156 BC — 87 AD) was quite upset after Lady Li, one of his favorite imperial concubines, passed away at a very young age.
+Emperor Wudi (156 BC — 87 AD) was quite upset after Lady Li, one of his favorite concubines, passed away at a very young age.

 An official then used fabric and sticks to make a moveable shadow puppet that exactly looks like the silhouette of the beautiful Lady Li, and performed it at night to the emperor.